-Gail passed away from bone cancer in 2016.
+Gail succumbed to bone cancer in 2016.
 After the kids of Wat Opot, finishing this book and getting it published against all odds before she passed away was her greatest passion.
 And by God she did it!
 Gail was/is a beautiful soul who left her body with absolute grace and deep equanimity.
 She is greatly missed.

 “An extraordinary book about an extraordinary place…” — Amy Scribner, BookPage

 “ A beautiful book.
 Read it, and act on the heart-lifting vision of a universal humanity it brings so movingly home to us.” – Pico Iyer, Author

 Labor of Love – A Mother’s Journey, Nguyen Vu Phuoc

 An astounding work of beautiful images from Luminous Journeys photographer – and one of Vietnam’s greatest all around shooters – Nguyen Vu Phuoc.